 Installing a solar photovoltaic system, or a solar panel system for your home’s energy, is a big step for homeowners who want to reduce their electric bills, increase their property value, and decrease their impact on the environment.
 While the size and cost of the solar power system varies based on the amount of energy a home consumes, solar is a large investment for homeowners.
 Fortunately, there are incentives and tax credits that can be claimed alongside flexible financing options to reduce the overall cost, making going solar an attainable goal for many.

-The investment tax credit, or federal solar tax credit, allows homeowners to deduct 26% of the cost of installing the system from their federal taxes in 2020.
+The investment tax credit, or federal solar tax credit, allows homeowners to deduct 26% of the cost of installing the system from their federal taxes in 2021 and 2022.
 Have questions?
 Let’s break it down!

 What is a tax credit?